AWS

 Jason Kao

-AWS recently published a blog regarding upcoming S3 security changes coming in April 2023.
+AWS recently published a blog regarding upcoming S3 security changes coming in April 2023 that will impact users of the CloudQuery AWS integration.

 Update: As of April 5th, 2023, this change is now in effect for all new buckets by default.
 See AWS's post here.